 What is aphantasia?
 It’s the inability to create images with your mind.
 I recently learned that I have this condition.
 It has been a wild ride ever since.
 I have been testing friends and family members to see how widespread the condition is within my circle.
-It appears that I have a few friends that have it but most do not.
-It roughly aligns with the estimate that there is two to five percent of the population with the condition.
+I have a few friends who have it, but most do not.
+It roughly aligns with the estimate that two to five percent of the population has the condition.

-The phenomenon didn’t receive a name until cognitive neurologist Adam Zeman coined the term aphantasia in 2015.
-The name comes from the ancient Greek words “a” meaning “without” and “phantasia” meaning “imagination.”
-Oddly, this condition was first described in 1880, yet it appears to be relatively undiscovered.
+The phenomenon didn’t receive a name until cognitive neurologist Adam Zeman coined aphantasia in 2015.
+The name comes from the ancient Greek words “a,” meaning “without,” and “Phantasia,” meaning “imagination.”
+Oddly, Francis Galton first described this condition in 1880, yet it appears to be relatively undiscovered.
 It wasn’t first studied until 2005 when a man developed aphantasia during surgery.

 How I See It

 The world is beautiful.
-I see images with strong clarity, and some say I have a great eye.
+I see images with solid clarity, and some say I have a great eye.

-It’s mind-boggling that I didn’t learn about this condition during the going on fifty years of my life.
+It’s mind-boggling that I didn’t learn about this condition during fifty years of my life.
 I can give myself a bit of a break.
 I have strong mental models of things and stuff in the world.
-When people have told me to visualize something I can pull up my mental models and become creative.
+When people have told me to visualize something, I can pull up my mental models and become creative.

-I wonder if everyone without aphantasia thinks that imagining is purely the conjuration of images in the mind’s eye.
-When I imagine things I wonder about possibilities, and I think about what could be.
+I wonder if everyone without aphantasia thinks that imagining is the conjuring of images in the mind’s eye.
+When I imagine things, I wonder about possibilities and think about what could be.
 I don’t plaster images on my mental canvas.
 I don’t paint pictures with unique attributes.
-My approach when imagining is to use often vague ideas of things with connective relationships between them.
-I form a reality into my mind as I change attributes while considering new possibilities.
+My approach to imagining uses vague ideas of things with connective relationships between them.
+I form a reality in my mind as I change details while considering new possibilities.

 It’s No Big Deal

-To me, this isn’t an Earth shattering revelation.
-It’s very interesting to me as I’ve always been curious about psychology.
+It’s fascinating to me as I’ve always been curious about psychology.
 It’s fascinating to think about how unbelievably unique our points of view are in this world.
-We’re all walking around with a totally different idea about how the world works, and how ourselves work.
-I’m glad for our differences and I’m happy to learn about myself when it might seem like a disability.
+To me, this isn’t an Earth-shattering revelation.
+We’re all walking around with different ideas about how the world works and how ourselves work.
+I’m glad for our differences, and I’m happy to learn about myself when it might seem like a disability.

-I’ve considering what it would take to become a Psychologist with a heavy helping of data science.
-I would be traveling from the tech industry to psychology so it wouldn’t be easy, but I sure would find it fascinating.
+I’ve considered what it would take to become a Psychologist with a heavy helping of data science.
+I would be traveling from the tech industry to psychology, so that it wouldn’t be easy, but I sure would find it fascinating.

-If you landed on this post please share this information with your friends.
-I’m eminently curious to see what happens when enough people know about this condition to deeply study it.
+Please share this information with your friends if you landed on this post.
+I’m eminently curious to see what happens when enough people know about this condition to study it deeply.
 Who knows, maybe I can conjure an image one day with the help of science. 🧬